Genlight/wAVL-trees/docs/watch out fors_LH.md

 With concrete Haskell functions which are loaded into the LH logic, this should become better and you can actually split code in a better way.

+Further, with concrete Haskell functions my IDE (VS code) can locate them and code navigation via CTRL + left-click is possible.